thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 # Overview:

-Design and validate a multi-homed BGP network using:

-iBGP with Route Reflectors (R5, R6)

-OSPF as the underlay

-Dual eBGP exits (R1 → R3, R2 → R4)

-*From the perspective as someone new to learning BGP*

-We want to understand:
-<br>eBGP vs iBGP
-<br>Path selection
-<br>iBGP configuration and Route Reflectors vs. full-mesh
-<br>Understand and configure underlay and overlay functions
-<br>Route propagation inside an AS
+This lab demonstrates the design, implementation, and validation of a multi-homed BGP network using iBGP with route reflectors and OSPF as the underlay.
+Traffic manipulation is performed using Local Preference to influence outbound path selection, and Equal-Cost Multi-Path (ECMP) behavior is observed.
+The lab includes failure simulation by removing an edge router, exposing a next-hop reachability issue that resulted in traffic loss despite valid BGP routes.
+The issue was resolved through consistent next-hop-self configuration, resulting in failover success.

+This project highlights the interaction between BGP and IGP, the importance of next-hop resolution, and how policy and design choices impact real-world network resilience.

 # Topology: